oasisprotocol/oasis-core/docs/runtime/identifiers.md

 # Runtime IDs

-Identifiers for runtimes, are represented by the `common.Namespace` type.
+Identifiers for runtimes are represented by the [`common.Namespace`] type.

-The first 64 bits are used to specify flags expressing various properties of the runtime, the last 192 bits are used as the runtime identifier.
+The first 64 bits are reserved for specifying flags expressing various properties of the runtime, and the last 192 bits are used as the runtime identifier.

 Currently the following flags are defined (bit positions assume the flags vector is interpreted as an unsigned 64 bit big endian integer):